nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 - Identify the GitHub repository name for which the team has requested a GitHub App integration
 - Create a shared email address [england.[repository-name]-app@nhs.net](england.[repository-name]-app@nhs.net) by filling in the `New shared mailbox request` form using the Internal Portal (ServiceNow)
   - Delegate access to this mailbox for the GitHub organisation owners, administrators and the engineering team
-- Create a GitHub bot account named `[repository-name]-app` using the email address mentioned above
+- Create a GitHub bot account named `[repository-name]-app` using the email address mentioned above.
+The bot account should not be added to the organisation; therefore, **no GitHub seat will be taken**.
+It serves as an identity, but authentication and authorisation are handled via the GitHub App.
+This avoids granting the bot admin permissions to the repository, enabling commits to be signed by that bot account.
+Access is controlled solely through the GitHub App.
   - Use the `nhs.net` email address as the default and only email
   - Set the email address as private
   - Make profile private and hide any activity